apivzero/hubitat-ModernForms/README.md

   <li>Click Save</li>
   <li>In Hubtat --> Devices --> Add Virtual Device</li>
   <li>Enter a Device Name (ie: Living Room Fan).
 This needs to be unique</li>
-  <li>Select the Type --> (under user) Simple Forms Fan</li>
+  <li>Select the Type --> (under user) Modern Forms Fan followed by the type of device - "-Fan-Only", "-Light-Only" or nothing if you did the all-in-one script.</li>
 </ul>
 You now have a new device.
 In the device settings, enter the IP address of the fan as xxx.xxx.xxx.xxx.
 You can probably find this in your routers device list.
 Mine show up with a device name of MXCHIP.
 If you have the fans registered in the Modern Forms App, you can find the IP there as well under the fans properties.
+If you have the capability to assign a static mapping to the fan (instructions vary by router) it will make your integration more stable.

 <b>Update 2019-12-11:</b> I added two separate devices in case you just want the Fan or just the Light.
 This might make it possible to integrate it into Google Home (not tested yet).
 Both work as a dimmer with a level from 0-100 (0 turns the fan off but leaves the prior speed setting).
 For the fan speed, the entered number is equally divided by 6 (the max fan speed)